PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/tuning.rst

 TLS performance
 ---------------

-For DNS over HTTPS and DNS over TLS, in addition to the advices above we advise reading the :doc:`tls-sessions-management` page to know how to improve TLS session resumption ratio, which has a huge impact on CPU usage and latency.
+For DNS over HTTPS and DNS over TLS, in addition to the advice above we suggest reading the :doc:`tls-sessions-management` page to learn how to improve TLS session resumption ratio, which has a huge impact on CPU usage and latency.

 Rules and Lua
 -------------